 Use of the FIDO Certified logo will require signing a TMLA.
 There is a streamlined process for Relying Parties that wish to use the certification logo on their websites, which includes a “clickless” license agreement.

 How will the certification program evolve in the future?

-The FIDO Alliance will be introducing security lab testing and certification for authenticators later this year.
+The FIDO Alliance will be introducing security lab testing within the next few months.
 Other forms of validation testing may be introduced in the future, depending on the business requirements of online service providers.